 At the heart of every school lies the curriculum.
 It defines ethos and culture and at the same time delivers the school mission, aims and values.
 The curriculum is every planned experience provided for all students and as such cannot be seen as a stand-alone document.

 If our children are to be equipped with the knowledge and skills that will assure them of future success, they need to have the confidence and ability to respond to changes around them.
 In a world of exponential change, the need for innovation, borne out of reflection and evaluation, becomes increasingly more important.

 A successful curriculum therefore is not just a curriculum for the here and now but a curriculum that prepares young people for the future.
-We take pride in our curriculum at Berry Pomeroy school as we offer engaging, real and relevant learning based on only two subjects at any one time, therefore allowing our children to experience deep learning.
+We take pride in our enquiry led curriculum at Berry Pomeroy school as we offer engaging, real and relevant learning based on particular subjects at any one time, therefore allowing our children to experience deep learning.
 Our curriculum at Berry Pomeroy is a curriculum where knowledge and academic progress is built on character values and the ability to take on new learning and make connections.
 This is the zone of true learning innovation – where nurtured talents, passion and discovery meet life changing experiences.
 And all of this is fed by deep, rich knowledge through the curriculum.
 The design of our curriculum is so that it can make a real and lasting difference to the lives of young people and their ability to make the world of the future an even better place.

 At the heart of our curriculum lie three core values: pursuit of academic excellence; the explicit development of metacognition; and crucially, character education.

 Academic excellence is fundamental within our curriculum model.
 The children’s acquisition of a deep body of knowledge within subject disciplines, will enable them to express their learning to the highest standard.
 When children achieve excellence, this gives them the confidence to challenge themselves further.
 Through this process of experiencing success, they will develop character, for example grit, determination, self-efficacy and courage.